Coding Task 0

 Programming Requirements

-For this task you will implement nine methods, as described below.
-All of these methods will be public and static, and all of them should be implemented in the problem.ProblemSet class.
+For this problem set you will implement six methods, as described below.
+All of these methods will be public and static, and all of them should be implemented in the problem.ProblemSet0 class.
 You can, and should, run the tests you have been given while completing your code to check if it is correct.

-You should be able to complete each of these problems using previous knowledge and skills; this assignment is simply meant to get you comfortable with Java syntax and familiar with how the programming tasks work in this course.
+You should be able to complete each of these problems using previous knowledge and skills; this assignment is simply meant to get you comfortable with Java syntax and familiar with how the programming problem sets work in this course.

 • Examples: